-This evolving situation is being monitored intensely at the highest levels.
 We are monitoring reports from the NC Division of Public Health to remain up to date.

 - We will be available via phone during normal office hours to provide clinical and caregiver support.
-We recognize that any viral illness can result in increased confusion, functional and behavioral issues in our patients and encourage caregivers to call their care team for guidance as needed
+We recognize that any viral illness can result in increased confusion, functional and behavioral issues in our patients and encourage caregivers to call their care team for guidance as needed.

 - If a patient or caregiver has fever AND cough or difficulty breathing, they should not come to our office.
 We will reschedule any appointments and provide phone support for dementia related symptoms.